samcartersmith/cds/README.md

 # Setup

-Welcome to the Coinbase design system.
+Welcome to the Coinbase Design System.
 To get started you can run the following commands:

 ```sh
 yarn install